technoon-org/technoon.org/gitnoon.md

 * Collaborate with others using industry standard practices for branch management

+> Your course on Git gave me the knowledge and confidence to
+> contribute to some public repos.
+It was cool to go through the pull
+> request process and see the changes appear on the website after
+> being approved. - GitNoon Attendee

 **Register your interest by completing the [Sign Up Form](https://docs.google.com/forms/d/e/1FAIpQLSdmqZCS9Fe6wVGb8c_WLskKfjUNG0_3nJELIplfUF_v8_7cUw/viewform?usp=sf_link){:target="_blank"}{:rel="noopener"}.**